Super-Protocol/docs/docs/marketplace/guides/deploy-model.md

 ## 2. Deploy

 2.1.
 Click the **Deploy** button next to your offer in the My Offers screen or the bottom-right corner of the Offer Builder.
-You will be redirected to the [Order Builder](/marketplace/order-builder) with a preconfigured order for a quick deployment.
+You will be redirected to the [Order Builder](/marketplace/order-builder) with a preconfigured <a id="order"><span className="dashed-underline">order</span></a> for a quick deployment.

 2.2.
 In the Order Builder, review and modify the order if necessary.
 Click **Pay Now** to place the order.